-Applications are accepted starting Dec.
-1st through March 15th.
-Notifications will be sent out the first week in April.
+Applications are accepted starting Jan.
+2nd through Feb.
+15th.
+Notifications will be sent out after March 1st.

 This program will provide the opportunity for the extern who has an interest in periodontics to observe advanced surgical techniques.
 This will include, but not be limited to, procedures such as: open flap debridement, bone grafts, guided tissue regeneration, and endosseous dental implants.
 The extern will also have the opportunity to participate in case presentations and didactic seminars/lectures.